Thursday, April 20, 2017 | Germany – Bavaria, Nuremberg | Petra

 Pastéis de Nata or Pastéis de Belém are little puff pastry tartlets filled with custard.
 You can buy them of different quality at each corner in and around Lisbon.
 The best you can get are the original ones from Pastelaria Casa Pastéis de Belém (Win’s favorite) or from Manteigaria (Petra’s favorite).
 In each and every case they have to be fresh from the oven to make them drop-dead delicious.

 The sweet little tidbits have a long tradition in Belém and probably were already baked before the 18th century by the monks of the local monastery.

 The singular of the tartlets by the way is Pastel de Nata.
 But let’s be real, who on earth wants to eat just a single tartlet?
 You never can go wrong with at least two!

 Pastéis de Belém – fresh from the oven the lukewarm pastry melts in one’s mouth by itself

-Aristocrats, international artists and industrial families felt at ease at Sintra in the 19th century, already.
-The beautiful landscape surrounded by green hills, the panoramic view, the magnificent palaces and the beautiful houses of the pretty folk draw many tourists, and us, year after year.
+Aristocrats, international artists and industrial families felt at ease at Sintra already in the 19th century.
+The beautiful landscape surrounded by green hills, the panoramic view, the magnificent palaces and the beautiful houses of the pretty folk draw many tourists year after year.
+Including Win and me.

 Palácio Nacional da Pena of Sintra is a touristic attraction and often labeled as the Portuguese Neuschwanstein